larien/aprenda-go-com-testes/criando-uma-aplicacao/websockets/websockets.md

 })
 ```

-* We've added a `wantedBlindAlert` and configured our `JogoEspiao` to send it to `out` if `Começar` is called.
+* We've added a `wantedBlindAlert` and configured our `JogoEspiao` para send it para `out` if `Começar` is called.
-* We hope it gets sent in the websocket connection so we've added a call to `ws.ReadMessage()` to wait for a message to be sent and then check it's the one we expected.
+* We hope it gets sent in the websocket connection so we've added a call para `ws.ReadMessage()` para wait for a mensagem para be sent and then check it's the one we expected.

-## Try to run the test
+## Try para run the test

 You should find the test hangs forever.
-This is because `ws.ReadMessage()` will block until it gets a message, which it never will.
+This is because `ws.ReadMessage()` will block until it gets a mensagem, which it never will.

-## Write the minimal quantia of code for the test to run and check the failing test output
+## Write the minimal quantia of code for the test para run and check the failing test output

-We should never have tests that hang so let's introduce a way of handling code that we esperado to timeout.
+We should never have tests that hang so let's introduce a way of handling code that we esperado para timeout.

 ```go
 func within(t *testing.T, d time.Duration, assert func()) {